• Skip to primary navigation

 Did I lock the door?
 Someone could break in and harm my family, steal my stuff, and it will be my fault.

-If you typically react to this type of thought and believe there is a chance that it could happen, it will make you feel anxious, and trigger you to go back and check the door.
+If you typically react to this type of thought and believe there is a chance it could happen, it will make you feel anxious and trigger you to go back and check the door.

-You go back and check as you do not want to be the one responsible for harm to your family.
+You go back and check, as you do not want to be responsible for harm to your family.
 But what if the thought was wrong?

 You might accept that it could be wrong, but why take the chance and check anyway.

-These anxious feelings that lead to compulsions, in this example, checking, arise from your interpretation of the event, not the event itself and is in fact a cognitive distortion; a thinking error.
+These anxious feelings that lead to compulsions, in this example, checking, arise from your interpretation of the event, not the event itself and are, in fact, a cognitive distortion, a thinking error.

-There are common cognitive distortions that are used in CBT, but I want to talk to you about mistakes in your thinking that are more relevant if you have OCD.
+There are common cognitive distortions used in CBT, but I want to talk to you about mistakes in your thinking that are more relevant if you have OCD.

-Responsibility exaggeration: In your mind you overestimate your role in things.
-You exaggerate how accountable you would be if harm occurs, or how much to blame you would be if others come to harm.
-In the example of the door, you would believe that it would be your fault if something happened to your home or family.
+Responsibility exaggeration: In your mind, you overestimate your role in things.
+You exaggerate how accountable you would be if harm occurs or how much to blame you would be if others come to harm.
+In the example of the door, you would believe it would be your fault if something happened to your home or family.

-Threat exaggeration: In this cognitive error you exagerate how likely it is that something terrible will happen; you over estimate the danger in seemingly every day occurences.
+Threat exaggeration: In this cognitive error, you exaggerate how likely something terrible will happen; you overestimate the danger in seemingly everyday occurrences.
 In the example of wondering did you lock the door, you overestimate the threat that something terrible will happen.

-Importance of thoughts: Belieiving that your intrusive thoughts mean something terrible about you as a person.
-See also Am I bad person for having intrusive thoughts?
+Importance of thoughts: Believing that your intrusive thoughts mean something terrible about you.
+See also, Am I a bad person for having intrusive thoughts?

-Need for certainty: Believing that you need absolute certainty that nothing wrong will happen in relation to your thoughts.
-In the above example you would need to have complete confidence that you failing to return to check the door would not cause any harm to your home or those you love.
+Need for certainty: Believing that you need absolute certainty that nothing wrong will happen about your thoughts.
+In the above example, you would need to have complete confidence that your failure to return to check the door would not cause any harm to your home or those you love.

-In the example I used above, someone could break in, harm my family, steal my stuff and it would be my fault, I want you to take a moment and test the validity of that thought using the above thinking errors.
+In the example I used above, someone could break in, harm my family, steal my stuff, and it would be my fault; please take a moment and test the validity of that thought using the above thinking errors.

 You can see that the following cognitive distortions occur.